-The application date shall be documented in the encroachment file.
-This is the date the application was received by the department.
+The application date shall be documented in the encroachment file in Landfolio Lite.
+This is the date the application was received by the department and deemed complete.
 If supplemental application information is received, then the application date becomes the date the supplemental information is received by the department.

-B. Log-in LandFolio
+B. Log-in Landfolio Lite

-All complete encroachment applications shall be logged in LandFolio and assigned an encroachment number.
-The date, entry number, applicant name, type of encroachment, waterway and encroachment number shall be entered in LandFolio.
+All complete encroachment applications shall be logged in Landfolio Lite and assigned an encroachment instrument number.
+The date, entry number, applicant name, type of encroachment, waterway, and encroachment number shall be entered in Landfolio Lite.